seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 That cannot be:
 His ring I do accept most thankfully:
 And so, I pray you, tell him: furthermore,
-I pray you, show my youth old Shylock’s house.
+I pray you, show my youth old Shylock's house.

 **GRATIANO**
 That will I do.